uniatrix/CS50P-Tarot-card-reader/README.md

 - Python 3.x
 - OpenAI Python SDK (Install via `pip install openai`)

-**Notes:**

-- Ensure you have an OpenAI API key to use the GPT-3.5 model.
-Replace the placeholder API key in the `gpt_integration()` function with your actual key.
+**Note:** Before using the GPT Integration feature, users must provide their OpenAI API key in the `gpt_integration()` function within the Python script.
+Replace `"PROVIDE HERE YOUR API KEY"` with your actual API key.
+Please ensure you have an OpenAI API key to use this feature.
-- This program is for entertainment purposes only and should not be considered a substitute for professional advice or guidance.
-Tarot readings are subjective interpretations and should be taken with a grain of salt.